FikretAslan/reading-notes/class1.md

+# Markdown: An easy way for you to be an online creative!

 # What is Markdown?

 <p>Markdown is a simple way to make your plain text documents look nicer.
 Instead of using a fancy editor like Microsoft Word or Google Docs, you use special symbols to tell the computer how to format your text.
 For example, if you want a large title, you put a "#" symbol in front of it (like "# About Me").
 If you want to make something bold, you use two asterisks before and after the text (like**this**text**is**bold**).
 It might seem a bit strange at first, especially if you're used to fancy editors, but Markdown is a popular way to format text without all the buttons and menus.</p>